What is stevia?

 Stevia Grows Best in Tropical Conditions

 Stevia grows best under tropical conditions, where sun, water and heat are plentiful.
 The stevia plant is native to South America—Paraguay, in particular.
-While it can be grown in many climates, stevia is primarily grown in lands that are between 20 and 40 degrees north or south of the equator.
-At those latitudes, the plant gets the 12 hours of sunshine it prefers for the production of steviol glycosides—the sweet components—in the plant’s leaves.
+While it can be grown in many climates, stevia is primarily grown in areas that are between 20 and 40 degrees north or south of the equator.
+At those latitudes, the plant generally gets the 12 hours of sunshine it prefers for the production of steviol glycosides—the sweet components—in the plant’s leaves.
 Stevia can be grown (and is grown) by individuals around the world, though it is difficult to duplicate the hours of sunshine and other conditions the plant prefers.
 Today, China grows much of the stevia used commercially around the world.

 Can I grow my own stevia plant?

-Stevia is primarily grown in lands that are between 20 and 40 degrees north or south of the equator.
+Stevia is primarily grown in areas that are between 20 and 40 degrees north or south of the equator.
 At those latitudes, the plant gets the 12 hours of sunshine it prefers for the production of steviol glycosides—the sweet components—in the plant’s leaves.

 How many calories are in stevia?

 Stevia leaf extract also has no calories due to the way your body metabolizes the sweetener—unlike sugar, stevia leaf extract quickly passes through your digestive tract and is eliminated without being broken down for calories.
 This can be a benefit for people trying to maintain a healthy weight and lifestyle.